lottie/lottie.github.io/README.md

     Open the directory in your code editor of choice and edit `src/pages/index.js`.
 Save your changes and the browser will update in real time!

-## 🧐 What's inside?
+## What's inside?

-A quick look at the top-level files and directories you'll see in a typical Gatsby project.
+A quick look at the top-level files and directories you'll see in the project.

     .
-    ├── node_modules
     ├── src
     ├── .gitignore
     ├── gatsby-browser.js